Baryte: In oil and gas drilling

 Worldwide, 69–77% of baryte is used as a weighting agent for drilling fluids in oil and gas exploration to suppress high formation pressures and prevent blowouts.
 As a well is drilled, the bit passes through various formations, each with different characteristics.
 The deeper the hole, the more baryte is needed as a percentage of the total mud mix.
-An additional benefit of baryte is that it is non-magnetic and thus does not interfere with magnetic measurements taken in the borehole, either during logging-while-drilling or in separate drill hole logging.
-Baryte used for drilling petroleum wells can be black, blue, brown or gray depending on the ore body.
+An additional benefit of baryte is that it is non-magnetic and thus does not interfere with magnetic measurements taken in the borehole, either during logging-while-drilling or in separate drill-hole logging.
+Baryte used for drilling petroleum wells can be black, blue, brown, or gray depending on the ore body.
 The baryte is finely ground so that at least 97% of the material, by weight, can pass through a 200-mesh (75 μm) screen, and no more than 30%, by weight, can be less than 6 μm diameter.
-The ground baryte also must be dense enough so that its specific gravity is 4.2 or greater, soft enough to not damage the bearings of a tricone drill bit, chemically inert, and containing no more than 250 milligrams per kilogram of soluble alkaline salts.
+The ground baryte also must be dense enough so that it has a specific gravity of 4.2 or greater, is soft enough to not damage the bearings of a tricone drill bit, is chemically inert, and contains no more than 250 milligrams per kilogram of soluble alkaline salts.
 In August 2010, the American Petroleum Institute published specifications to modify the 4.2 drilling grade standards for baryte to include 4.1 SG materials.

 In oxygen and sulfur isotopic analysis

 In the deep ocean, away from continental sources of sediment, pelagic baryte precipitates and forms a significant amount of the sediments.
 Since baryte has oxygen, systematics in the δ18O of these sediments have been used to help constrain paleotemperatures for oceanic crust.

-The variations in sulfur isotopes (34S/32S) are being examined in evaporite minerals containing sulfur (e.g. baryte) and carbonate associated sulfates (CAS) to determine past seawater sulfur concentrations which can help identify specific depositional periods such as anoxic or oxic conditions.
+The variations in sulfur isotopes (34S/32S) are being examined in evaporite minerals containing sulfur (e.g. baryte) and carbonate-associated sulfates to determine past seawater sulfur concentrations, which can help identify specific depositional periods such as anoxic or oxic conditions.
 The use of sulfur isotope reconstruction is often paired with oxygen when a molecule contains both elements.

 Geochronological dating

-Dating the baryte in hydrothermal vents has been one of the major methods to know the ages of hydrothermal vents.
+Dating the baryte in hydrothermal vents has been one of the major methods to determine their ages.
 Common methods to date hydrothermal baryte include radiometric dating and electron spin resonance dating.